Cement: 20th century

 Calcium aluminate cements were patented in 1908 in France by Jules Bied for better resistance to sulfates.
 Also in 1908, Thomas Edison experimented with pre-cast concrete in houses in Union, N.J.

 In the US, after World War One, the long curing time of at least a month for Rosendale cement made it unpopular for constructing highways and bridges, and many states and construction firms turned to Portland cement.
 Because of the switch to Portland cement, by the end of the 1920s only one of the 15 Rosendale cement companies had survived.
 But in the early 1930s, builders discovered that, while Portland cement set faster, it was not as durable, especially for highways—to the point that some states stopped building highways and roads with cement.
 Bertrain H. Wait, an engineer whose company had helped construct the New York City's Catskill Aqueduct, was impressed with the durability of Rosendale cement, and came up with a blend of both Rosendale and Portland cements that had the good attributes of both.
 It was highly durable and had a much faster setting time.
 Wait convinced the New York Commissioner of Highways to construct an experimental section of highway near New Paltz, New York, using one sack of Rosendale to six sacks of Portland cement.
-It was a success, and for decades the Rosendale-Portland cement blend was used in highway and bridge construction.
+It was a success, and for decades the Rosendale-Portland cement blend was used in concrete highway and concrete bridge construction.

 Cementitious materials have been used as a nuclear waste immobilizing matrix for more than a half-century.
 Technologies of waste cementation have been developed and deployed at industrial scale in many countries.
 Cementitious wasteforms require a careful selection and design process adapted to each specific type of waste to satisfy the strict waste acceptance criteria for long-term storage and disposal.

-Modern cements
+Types

 Modern development of hydraulic cement began with the start of the Industrial Revolution (around 1800), driven by three main needs: